maheep2309/Applied-GenAI_Agentic-Frameworks_NewsGenieAI-Assistant-using-LangGraph/README.md

 # Applied-GenAI_Agentic_Frameworks_NewsGenie_AI_Assistant
-NewsGenie is an AI-powered news assistant built using LangGraph, ReAct Agents, NewsAPI, and Tavily Search.
-It intelligently classifies queries, routes requests through specialized workflows, and leverages conversational memory to deliver real-time, context-aware and trustworthy responses.
+An AI-powered news assistant built using LangGraph, ReAct Agents, NewsAPI and Tavily Search.
+It intelligently classifies queries, routes requests through specialized workflows and leverages conversational memory to deliver real-time, context-aware and trustworthy responses.

 # Project Summary
 The NewsGenie project is a conversational AI assistant developed to simplify news discovery and information retrieval by enabling users to interact with news and general knowledge topics using natural language.
 Built using a LangGraph-based Agentic AI architecture, the solution combines intelligent query classification, dynamic workflow orchestration, real-time news retrieval, web search enrichment and conversational response generation.